nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 or could-have.
 * **Success/Failure Messages:** Feedback provided to the user indicating the outcome of a command (e.g., contact successfully added or an error message).
+* **Confirmation Prompt:** A message that asks the user to confirm an action before proceeding (e.g., deleting a contact).

 --------------------------------------------------------------------------------------------------------------------